University of Technology Sydney

 Teaching and learning strategies

-In this subject, you will participate in a range of teaching and learning strategies.
+In this subject, you will participate in various teaching and learning strategies.

-This subject benefits from both the real time delivery of content and access to online resources including podcasts, videos and learning modules.
-Students are provided with the resources to complete approximately 60-90 minutes of preparatory work to enable engagement during face-to-face tutorials.
-Online lectures will enable students to quickly clarify complex descriptions and terminology, and engage with nursing leaders who are experts in their field.
+This subject benefits from access to online resources, including podcasts, videos and learning modules.
+Students are provided with the resources to complete preparatory work to enable engagement during face-to-face tutorials.

 Tutorials

-Students will be supported and guided by a tutor and also work in pairs and groups to unpack the tutorial content using patient stories and clinical scenarios.
-In class content is structured to contribute to the required assessment tasks.
+Students will be supported and guided by a tutor and will work in groups to unpack the tutorial content using patient stories and clinical scenarios.

 Students will be provided feedback from their tutor and peers with the opportunity to collaborate and develop interpersonal, communication and reflective skills.